-In 2008 I scored by Massage Therapist Certificate in The Netherlands and since I am also active as a stress relief massage therapist in my spare time.
+In 2006 I received my Reiki Level 1 attunement, then I scored my Professional Massage Therapist (PMT) Certificate in The Netherlands in 2008 and since then I have been active as a massage therapist in my spare time.

 Most of my current clients are athletes who enjoy a faster recovery after their workouts and get their muscles relaxed again with a 90-minutes massage.